jjdunlop/draping_playground/README.md

 cd draping_playground
 bash setup.sh
 ```
-3. We have used Jupyter Lab for this project run the following to get this setup
+3. We have used Jupyter Lab for this project.
+Run the following to get this setup if desired.
 ```bash
 pip install jupyterlab
 jupyter lab